miqueiasveloso/Library/README.md

+# Library
-# A basic Javascript Library following The Odin Project's curriculum.
+A basic Javascript Library following The Odin Project's curriculum.